reinert/requestor/README.md

           view.setUploadProgress(progress.getCompletedFraction(100));
     }
 }).onTimeout(new TimeoutCallback() {
-    public void execute(TimeoutException e) {
+    public void execute(RequestTimeoutException e) {
-        // This is executed if the request could not be performed due to timeout view.showError("Request timed out: " + e.getMessage());
+        // This is executed if the request timed out before receiving a response view.showError("Request timed out: " + e.getMessage());
     }
+}).onCancel(new ExceptionCallback() {
+    public void execute(RequestException e) {
+        // This is executed if the request was cancelled after being sent view.showError("Request cancelled: " + e.getMessage());
+    }
 }).onAbort(new ExceptionCallback() {
     public void execute(RequestException e) {
-        // This is executed if the request could not be performed due to any exception thrown before sending
+        // This is executed if the request was aborted before being sent view.showError("Request aborted: " + e.getMessage());
-        if (t instanceof TimeoutException) {
-            // It catches timeouts also
-            view.showError("Request timed out: " + e.getMessage());
-        } else {
-            // Any other exception was thrown while processing the request view.showError("Request could not be sent: " + e.getMessage());
     }
+}).onError(new ExceptionCallback() {
+    public void execute(RequestException e) {
+        // This is executed if the request could not receive a response overall

+        if (e instanceof RequestTimeoutException) { // Check if it's a timeout error view.showError("Request timed out: " + e.getMessage());
         }

+        if (e instanceof RequestCancelException) { // Check if it's a cancel error view.showError("Request cancelled: " + e.getMessage());
+        }

+        if (e instanceof RequestAbortException) { // Check if it's an abort error view.showError("Request aborted: " + e.getMessage());
+        }
+    }
 });
 ```

+**NOTE:** If an error occurs, and we did not set a callback for that error kind, than the exception is thrown.
+Thus, the errors are not hidden if we forgot to add handlers for them.

 ### Success callbacks and Collections